usc-isi-i2/dig-aggregate-features/README.md

 Running the Aggregator
 --------------------------------
 {code}
-zip -r reducers.zip reducers features
+zip -r reducers.zip reducers features utils
 {code}

 The program to run is: featureReducer.py.
 It takes as argument the location of the data and aggregator:featureName